 HSCI 260 – Survey of Evidence-Based Healthcare (3 credit hours)

 Survey of Evidenced-Based Healthcare is designed as a background and introductory course for the Evidence-Based Medicine Certificate program.
-Although targeted to Athletic Training students, the information presented is applicable to anyone who works in a healthcare related field.
+The information presented is applicable to anyone who works in a healthcare related field.
 Students will learn the definition of evidence-based health care (EBHC) and its history.
 Students will receive instruction in basic biostatistics and clinical trial design.
 They will learn how to read and critique the medical literature, including meta-analyses and systematic reviews.
 Students will learn how discern misuse of the medical literature and how to apply the principles of EBHC to answer patient related health question at the individual or system level.

 A study of database concepts and technologies used in managing and using data within modern organizations: defining data needs; using modern database tools; understanding database design; and creating applications.
 Class time is also devoted to the topic of visualization and visual analytics tools.